Reading Time: 5 minutes 35 seconds

 Strong, healthy bones are essential for quality of life and healthy movement.
 And, weight training is one of the best things a client can do to help increase bone density.
 Just like muscles, the extra stress (from lifting weights) placed on the bones helps them grow and strengthen.

 Once your clients are ready for more strength and resistance training, here are a few tips to help them build muscle:

 Muscles respond to the demands we place on them.
 So, if a client's goal is muscle hypertrophy (increase the size of the muscle), they need to increase the amount of stress on the muscle.

 Heavy lifting creates micro-tears in the muscle which trigger the body's repair system.
-Cells, hormones, and nutrients are activated and sent to muscle to help repair the tears.
-Overtime, this process helps create bigger, stronger muscles equipped to meet the demands consistently placed on them.
+Cells, hormones, and nutrients are activated and sent to muscle to help repair the tears (muscle protein synthesis).
+Over time, this process helps create bigger, stronger muscles equipped to meet the demands consistently placed on them.

 The recommended number reps for muscle growth is typically 6-12 reps and ideally 3-4 sets.
 So, in alignment with lifting heavy, the weight needs to be heavy enough that your client cannot complete more than 12 reps each set.